thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 }
 ```

 The following code from the class `Test_GetAuthors.java` you see how to utilize the `AuthorJsonbAdapter` to create a new JSON-B configuration.
-That configuration is used to create a JSON-B object.
-That JSON-B object contains the implemented operation `fromJson` and knows how to create a instance of a Author class.
+That configuration is used to create an JSON-B object.
+That JSON-B object contains the implemented operation `fromJson` and knows how to create a instance of an Author class.

 ```java
     final JsonbConfig config = new JsonbConfig().withAdapters(new AuthorJsonbAdapter());